New York City Police Department corruption and misconduct: Flushing brothel evidence-planting

 Dennis Kim and Jerry Svoronos, two police officers working out of the 109th Precinct, and Gina Kim and Geeho Chae, brothel operators, were arrested on March 8, 2006, for bribery charges relating to the protection of a brothel located in Flushing, Queens.
 Agents seized approximately $800,000 in cash, believed to be the proceeds of the brothel, from Kim and Chae's vehicle and residence.
 On March 8, 2006, search warrants were executed at the brothel and a boarding house used by the brothel workers, where agents seized immigration documents, business records, and a small quantity of Ecstasy.
 The two officers were in a unit which targets quality-of-life-type crimes.
 Members of the precincts engaged in a practice known as "flaking", in which cops planted marijuana, cocaine, or Ecstasy on suspects.
 Members of the conditions unit maintained a small stash of drug in an Altoids tin for this purpose, Assistant U.S. Attorney Monica Ryan said.
 In addition, 16 Chinese and Korean brothel workers were taken into immigration custody.

 Mafia cops

 Louis Eppolito and Stephen Caracappa were simultaneously on the payrolls of the NYPD and the Lucchese crime family and were abusing their authority as officers of the NYPD.
 They would routinely violate the civil rights of the citizens of New York City, and moonlighted for the crime family.
 They would use NYPD files to track down the enemies of the crime family and were ultimately convicted of the murders of Eddie Lino, Michael Greenwald (an informant for the FBI) and innocent man Nick Guido, who had the same name as a man targeted by the crime family.
-Eppolito received life in prison with an additional 100 years and Caracappa received life in prison with an additional 80 years.
+Indicted in 2005, Eppolito received life in prison with an additional 100 years and Caracappa received life in prison with an additional 80 years.
 They were also fined a combined $4 million.
 They received a monthly salary of $5,000 from the crime family.